-Anyway, here's presenting a Southeast Asian party dipper - pork skin crisps with green chilli dip.
+Here's presenting a Southeast Asian party dipper - pork skin crisps with green chilli dip.

-It's basically shredded pieces of pork skin, deep fried to a crisp, then served with a green chilli dip.
+It's shredded pieces of pork skin, deep fried to a crisp, then served with a green chilli dip.

 The pork crisps didn't have a strong taste, just the typical slightly lard-like flavour.
-But that lard flavour is probably good enough to justify eating them even on their own. ^___^ These curly-shaped ones were particularly good for the dip, though, because the dip kinda came in long shredded strands of green chilli, as seen in the close-up below... so the hooked crisps helped with picking those strands up, and it would have been hard to get enough of the dip into your mouth otherwise.
+But that lard flavour is probably good enough to justify eating them even on their own. ^___^ These curly-shaped ones were particularly good for the dip, though, because the dip kind of came in long shredded strands of green chilli, as seen in the close-up below... so the hooked crisps helped with picking those strands up, and it would have been hard to get enough of the dip into your mouth otherwise.

 The green chilli dip tasted a little like a green chilli Mexican dip or salsa, with around the same level of spiciness as the standard salsa.
 There was the occasional strand of red chilli, but I'm not sure if it contributed much to the taste at all.